Torontow/README_Generator/README.md

 ## Usage

+[This is a video showing the functionality of the project.](https://drive.google.com/file/d/1CNHfAFpVxhsa-K-oaS8BGMfbP6HyZflT/view?usp=sharing) Follow along with the instructions below.

 First, make sure you have the dependent applications installed.

 Next, to run the generator, type NODE INDEX.JS in your CLI and press ENTER.